IBM/aspera-cli/README.md

 ### Faspex 5 web authentication

-The administrator must create an **API client** in Faspex for an external web app support:
+For web-based authentication, the administrator must create an **API client** in Faspex for an external web app support:

 - As Admin, Navigate to the web UI: Admin &rarr; Configurations &rarr; API Clients &rarr; Create
 - Do not Activate JWT